fabiogfernandes/backend-engineering-challenge/README.md

 ## Other notes

 The solution begins in the unbabel_cli.py script that implements a CLI that parses the necessary arguments and starts the translation events processing.
-The implementation was separated in three classes.
+The implementation was separated into three classes.

 ### EventStreamReader